hzi-bifo/corona_lineage_dynamics/README.md

 ```

 # Singularity container installation
-Assuming the singularity is installed on the machine, first we assure that `cloud.sylabs.io` is already in the remote list.
+Assuming Singularity is installed on the machine, we first assure that `cloud.sylabs.io` is already in the remote list.
 We can check the remote list with the following command
 ```
 singularity remote list
 ```